MENU

 Visit the Festival’s website for the complete 2025 Festival concert schedule and repertoire and to purchase tickets or Festival Passes: nationalmusic.us.
 A number of concerts are free, as are all rehearsals.

 The National Music Festival is supported in part by the Maryland State Arts Council (msac.org), Kent Cultural Alliance (kentculture.org), Mid-Shore Community Foundation (mscf.org), The Peoples Bank (pbkc.com), and by tax-deductible contributions from music lovers.
-For more information about the Festival, visit the website at nationalmusic.us or contact [email protected] or (443)480-0221.
+For more information about the Festival, visit the website at nationalmusic.us or contact (443)480-0221.

 The Spy Newspapers may periodically employ the assistance of artificial intelligence (AI) to enhance the clarity and accuracy of our content.